-How often are we entertaining and not known what to make?
+How often are we entertaining and unsure about what to make?
 Or we know what we would like to make but don’t have the ingredients?
 I tend to get round this problem by keeping several packets of different seasonal vegetables chopped and ready in my freezer as combining them with potatoes, onions, tomatoes and spices can create a wonderful curry to serve with rice, pasta, noodles or any of the Indian breads.
 Often, I invite friends to pop in for a quick lunch during their break and I find that making a quick mixed vegetable curry and basmati rice with some naan bread and papad makes them feel that they have had a feast.
 I don’t mind using some of these “cheat” ideas as it saves me the stress of impressing my friends.

 Ingredients (serves 6):